VergilOP/Note/University/2nd/Security and Networks/PastPaper/PastExamQuestions1.md

 2.
     1. What is a Man-in-the-middle-attack?
+        > A Man-in-the-Middle (MITM) attack is a type of cyber attack where an attacker intercepts the communication between two parties without their knowledge.
+The attacker can eavesdrop on, modify, or inject new messages into the communication, potentially compromising the confidentiality, integrity, or authenticity of the exchanged information.
     2. A website uses TLS to ensure credit card data is transmitted securely.
 Is this enough to protect against malware running on the client?
 Justify your answer.
+        > TLS (Transport Layer Security) is designed to provide secure communication between a client and a server by encrypting data and authenticating the server.
+While TLS effectively protects credit card data during transmission, it does not protect against malware running on the client-side.
+Malware on the client could potentially capture the credit card information before it is encrypted by TLS, or log keystrokes as the user enters their information.
     3. Consider the following protocol:
         $$
             A \rightarrow B: A\\